 - People living with oil and gas pollution now need help ASAP; and

-- He needs to direct the Environmental Protection Agency create new standards to cut methane and associated toxic air pollution from the 1.2 million existing oil and gas facilities around the United States.
+- We must protect our methane pollution rules to limit toxic air pollution from the 1.2 million existing oil and gas facilities around the United States.